sfgazetteer.com

 Rigo's "Mission 23", at Mission and 23rd, is a sidewalk mosaic of green and white tiles enhanced by painted tiles.

-Tucked away in the S.F.
-General Hospital campus, next to the Volunteer Center just off 22nd St., is Beniamino Bufano's "Madonna".
-The anatomical theme fits its setting perfectly.
+At the northeast corner of Potrero and 22nd, next to S.F.
+General's building 80, is Beniamino Bufano's "Madonna".
+(Until recently it was tucked away next to the Volunteer Center just off 22nd St.) The anatomical theme fits its setting perfectly.

 Hilda Shum's "Fish Tale" breaches a mosaic sea next to the parking lot of the Dept. of Public Health Mental Rehabilitation Facility, at 887 Potrero Street next to S.F.
 General.